ASTM C1602, Standard Specification for Mixing Water Used in the Production of Hydraulic Cement Concrete, defines sources of mixing water as:

 Non-potable water and water resulting from concrete production operations can be used as mixing water in concrete provided the acceptance criteria given in ASTM C1602 are met.
 Water recovered from processes of concrete production includes: (1) wash water from mixers or that was a part of a concrete mixture, (2) water collected in a basin as a result of storm water runoff at a concrete production facility, or (3) other water that contains quantities of concrete ingredients.
 The solids content in recycled water generally ranges from 2½ to 10 percent.
 The maximum permitted solids content for water to be used in concrete is 50,000 parts per million, or 5 percent, of the total mixing water and should be tested in accordance with ASTM C1603.

-The National Ready Mixed Concrete Association has summarized the issues involving the revised mixing water requirements and use of the new standards.
-Click here.
+See National Ready Mixed Concrete Association for a summary of the issues involving the revised mixing water requirements and use of the new standards.

 Contact ASTM International for ordering standards.